 Pulp & paper and copper are just two examples of markets with strong medium to long-term consumer driven growth dynamics.
 Other markets exhibiting similar trends include rubber products, rail, food processing and renewable energy.

 However, while traditional engineered products remain as relevant as ever in these consumer-driven end markets, customers are demanding more complex, more efficient solutions with a focus on reducing equipment downtime and offering greater choice and flexibility – this plays well to CBC’s position at the highly-engineered end of the supply chain, with our companies’ R&D teams continuing to grasp the opportunities arising from evolving industrial technologies.

-Services such as remote condition monitoring and predictive maintenance are also of significant focus for our companies as we continue to modernise established engineering technologies (see link to our article 'Pass the Remote').
+Services such as remote condition monitoring and predictive maintenance are also of significant focus for our companies as we continue to modernise established engineering technologies.

 As CBC continues to maximise value in its current portfolio and as we look towards future investments, our focus will be on ensuring our current and future companies are facing the end markets that will serve the global population for decades to come.
 Traditional engineered systems and processes will continue to remain at the forefront of industrial activity but the end markets that lead the way in the 21stcentury will be different from those that have dominated for the past 100 years.
 The challenge for industrial groups will be to ensure they keep up with this evolution!

 *All information contained in this article was correct to the best of the author's knowledge at the time of publication.
 All opinions expressed in this article are based on the views of the author and should not be taken as investment advice or guidance.